ianpgall/js-detect-ie/README.md

 This object has 3 properties:

- - isTheBrowser
- - actualVersion
- - currentVersion

-`isTheBrowser` is a boolean, telling whether the current browser is IE or not.
+ - `isTheBrowser` is a boolean, telling whether the current browser is IE or not.

-`actualVersion` is a string, telling the true version of the browser.
+ - `actualVersion` is a string, telling the true version of the browser.
 For example, if IE 10 is being used, but the browser/document mode (changed in Developer Tools) is for IE 9, this will still return "10".

-`currentVersion` is a string, telling the current acting version of the browser.
+ - `currentVersion` is a string, telling the current acting version of the browser.
 In the previous example, this will return "9".

 [Here](http://jsfiddle.net/8tKGF/6/) is a jsFiddle to demonstrate its use.